“Absolutely unputdownable. Roni Loren is a new favorite." --Colleen Hoover, New York Times bestselling author about The One You Can't Forget

 Book 3 - The Ones Who Got Away series

-Taryn Landry was there that awful night fourteen years ago when Long Acre changed from the name of a town to the title of a national tragedy.
+NEVER ADMIT THE TRUTH: Taryn Landry was there that awful night Long Acre changed from the name of a town to the title of a national tragedy.
 Everyone knows she lost her younger sister.
-No one knows it was her fault.
-Since then, psychology professor Taryn has dedicated her life’s work to preventing something like that from ever happening again.
-Falling in love was never part of the plan…
+No one knows it was all her fault―or the guilt she carries with her every day.

-Shaw Miller has spent more than a decade dealing with the fallout of his brother’s horrific actions.
-After losing everything—his chance at Olympic gold, his family, almost his sanity—he’s changed his name, his look, and he’s finally starting a new life.
-As long as he keeps a low profile and his identity secret, everything will be okay, right?
+NEVER LOOK BACK: As the older brother of the troubled shooter, Shaw Miller has spent more than a decade dealing with the fallout.
+After losing everything―his chance at Olympic gold, his family, almost his sanity―he's changed his name, his look, and he's finally starting a new life free from the shadow of the horrible thing his brother did.

 Also available in audiobook: Libro.fm | Recorded Books | Audible